 While countries from elsewhere in Europe are present, by far the majority of states to the left of the diagram are from Eastern Europe.
 All in all, 1.2 million viewers from Eastern Europe are estimated to have accessed illegal IPTV services multiple times throughout 2018.
 And highlighting the recent move from the download/torrent model to real-time piracy, streaming was the most popular way of accessing illegal content, accounting for 75% of all access.

 Details and actions

 The result will be an accurate projection of how much they are currently losing per year to piracy in different program categories and different activities.
-This can then be compared to the cost of a coordinated anti-piracy strategy which aims to improve the conversion rate of illegal streamer to legal subscriber.
+This can then be compared to the cost of a coordinated anti-piracy strategy that aims to improve the conversion rate of illegal streamers to legal subscribers.

 For more details and to discover the full nature of piracy in the region, Download Fighting Piracy Across The Globe: Spotlight On Eastern Europe now.

 And watch out for Fighting Piracy Across The Globe: Spotlight On Southeast Asia - coming soon.